HL7/fhir-mdi-ig/input/pagecontent/mdi_background.md

 * QuincyTech (CT MDI system vendor)
 * VertiQ (AK, WA and MN MDI CMS vendor)
 * VitalChek (CT EDRS vendor)

-Health Level Seven, HL7, FHIR and the [FLAME DESIGN] are registered trademarks of Health Level Seven International, registered in the US Trademark Office.
-This material contains content from [SNOMED CT](http://www.ihtsdo.org/snomed-ct/).
-SNOMED CT is a registered trademark of the International Health Terminology Standard Development Organization (IHTSDO).

-This material contains content from [LOINC](http://loinc.org).
-LOINC is copyright © 1995-2021, Regenstrief Institute, Inc. and the Logical Observation Identifiers Names and Codes (LOINC) Committee and is available at no cost under the license at [https://loinc.org/kb/license/](https://loinc.org/kb/license/).
-LOINC® is a registered United States trademark of Regenstrief Institute, Inc.

-This guide links terminology directly to the FHIR® Terminology Service for VSAC Resources [(Value Set Authority Center (VSAC) - NIH)](https://vsac.nlm.nih.gov/) where applicable using a RESTful API service for accessing the VSAC value sets and supported code systems.
-It is a requirement of VSAC to log in using your own Unified Medical Language System (UMLS) API Key to view the value sets.
-See: [VSAC UMLS Licensing information.](https://www.nlm.nih.gov/vsac/support/usingvsac/requestumlslicense.html)

 ### References
 * National Institute of Standards and Technology (NIST), [“Medicolegal death investigation data commonly collected and exchanged,”](https://www.nist.gov/system/files/documents/2021/07/14/MDI%20data%20commonly%20collected%20and%20exchanged_REFERENCE_07092021_0.pdf) (7/9/2021)